Axolottl/WordPress-School-Theme/README.md

 # A WordPress School Design

-The current project is a theme available for wordpress users wishing to have an out of the box functional website running on wordpress, it is a fully responsive dynamic theme that works across platforms.
+The current project is a theme available for wordpress users wishing to have an out of the box functional website running on wordpress, a fully responsive and dynamic theme that works across platforms.

 #### Contributors :
 - Marwane El Faroki        [Email Me](mailto:elfaroki.m.i@gmail.com)